-take two math courses in one year to reach AP Calculus by their senior year, it is recommended to take Geometry and Algebra II with Students must earn at least 4 credits of math to meet the Alabama High School Graduation Requirements.
-If a student needs to Irig in the same year.
+School Graduation Requirements.
+If a student needs to take two math courses in one year to reach AP Calculus by their senior Students must take ONE math course each year of high school and earn at least 4 credits of math to meet the Alabama High year, it is recommended to take Geometry and Algebra II withTrig in the same year.
 Dual Enrollment: Students may choose to Dual Enroll in math courses at Central Alabama Community College.
 Juniors, who have taken math at CACC are encouraged to continue with their Senior math at CACC.

-2017-2018 SCIENCE
+SCIENCE

+۲

+۲

+-

 \Please be aware transfer students may have a different science sequence or different science courses than the ones shown.
-Students are required to have a physical science (physical science, physics or chemistry), biology and 2 other science courses.
+Students are reauired to have a physical science (physical science. physics or chemistry). biology and 2 other science courses.

+۲

+2018-2019